ClawBank

 • GET /api/v1/trading/swaps — recent spot-swap history (?limit=)

-• GET /api/v1/trading/engines/:guid
+• GET /api/v1/trading/strategies/:guid

-• DELETE /api/v1/trading/engines/:guid
+• DELETE /api/v1/trading/strategies/:guid

-• POST /api/v1/trading/engines/:guid/start — idempotent: on an already-RUNNING engine returns { "success": true, "already_running": true } instead of an error (engines auto-start on creation)
+• POST /api/v1/trading/strategies/:guid/start — idempotent: on an already-RUNNING strategy returns { "success": true, "already_running": true } instead of an error (strategies auto-start on creation).
+Returns conflict_detected when starting would clash with another running strategy on the same token; pass confirm_conflict: true to override.

-• POST /api/v1/trading/engines/:guid/pause
+• POST /api/v1/trading/strategies/:guid/pause

-• POST /api/v1/trading/engines/:guid/stop
+• POST /api/v1/trading/strategies/:guid/stop

-• PUT /api/v1/trading/engines/:guid/strategy
+• PUT /api/v1/trading/strategies/:guid/config

-• GET /api/v1/trading/engines/:guid/logs — recorded activity: events (trade/lifecycle entries, newest first; ?lines= caps, default 50, max 200) + last_tick (ran_at, status, error, next_run_at). status is one of hold, trade_confirmed, trade_failed, trade_error, paper_trade, error, or null (not yet run)
+• GET /api/v1/trading/strategies/:guid/logs — recorded activity: events (trade/lifecycle entries, newest first; ?lines= caps, default 50, max 200) + last_tick (ran_at, status, error, next_run_at). status is one of hold, trade_confirmed, trade_failed, trade_error, paper_trade, error, or null (not yet run)

-• GET /api/v1/trading/engines/:guid/trades
+• GET /api/v1/trading/strategies/:guid/trades

-• GET /api/v1/trading/engines/:guid/positions
+• GET /api/v1/trading/strategies/:guid/positions

-• GET /api/v1/trading/engines/:guid/pnlrealized_pnl_usdc / unrealized_pnl_usdc; both default to "0.000000" (never null) when there are no trades/positions
+• GET /api/v1/trading/strategies/:guid/pnlrealized_pnl_usdc / unrealized_pnl_usdc; both default to "0.000000" (never null) when there are no trades/positions

 • POST /api/v1/trading/report/send — email the account P&L report to the user; optional period_hours